StephSanchez/plug_hmac_auth/README.md

 - `secret_handler`: Secret handler is the module to get the `secret` by given `access_id`.
 - `error_handler`: Error handler is the module to handle the unauthorized request.
 - `nonce_handler` : Nonce handler to determine unicity of a request
 - `timestamp_handler` : Timestamps handler to determine the validity of a request
+- `request_context_handler` : Request Context handler to offer the possiblity to add a user context within the request context.

 ### HMAC hash algorithm